-Born in Rome in 1959.
-Studied piano at the Rome conservatory.
-Private composition studies with several teachers, the most important being Gino Marinuzzi.
-Later, studied contemporary music with Vinko Globokar at the Fiesole Music Academy.
-Got interested in jazz and played with groups and big bands in Italy and abroad.
-Jazz studies with jazz pianist Mike Melillo, formerly of the Phil Woods quartet.
+Born in Rome in 1959, he studied piano at the Rome conservatory.
+He had p rivate composition studies with several teachers, the most important being Gino Marinuzzi.
+Later, he studied contemporary music with Vinko Globokar at the Fiesole Music Academy.
+He got interested in jazz and played with bands in Italy and abroad.
+He began his jazz studies under the guidance of jazz pianist Mike Melillo and former member of the Phil Woods quartet.

-Among the most important collaborations in jazz: Lester Bowie, Frank Gambale, Al DiMeola, Maurizio Giammarco, Umberto Fiorentino, Paolo Fresu, Javier Girotto, Sandro Satta, Dario Deidda and many others.
-In the pop field, Paolo Conte, Mauro Pagani, Enzo Gragnaniello, Eugenio Bennato, Indaco, Banco.
+Among the most important collaborations in jazz were Lester Bowie, Frank Gambale, Al DiMeola, Maurizio Giammarco, Umberto Fiorentino, Paolo Fresu, Javier Girotto, Sandro Satta, Dario Deidda and many others.
+In the pop field, he collaborated with Paolo Conte, Mauro Pagani, Enzo Gragnaniello, Eugenio Bennato, Indaco, and Banco.

-From 1982 to 1986 worked mainly in theatre productions with some of Italy’s leading companies as composer, arranger and pianist.
-Wrote two short musicals, staged by the MTM company.
+From 1982 to 1986 he worked mainly in theater with some of Italy’s leading companies as a composer, arranger, and pianist.
+He w rote two short musicals, staged by the MTM company.

-In 1985-86 as leader of the modern jazz group “Relapse” writes and arranges the whole of its repertoire.
-The group records an album.
+In 1985-86, he was the leader of the modern jazz group Relapse where he wrote and arranged his repertoire.
+The group recorded an album.

-In 1988 is pianist and stage director for the concert/stage play “Satierik”, based on Erik Satie’s music and writings.
+In 1988, he was the pianist and stage director for the concert / stage play Satierik , based on Erik Satie’s music and writings.

-In May 1996 performed at Rome’s Teatro Argentina in a series of evenings produced by the Italian National Theater as electronic music improviser (on synthesizers) over readings and dance by some of Italy’s leading performers.
-The experience is repeated in May ’97.
+In May 1996, he performed at Rome’s Teatro Argentina in a series of evenings produced by the Italian National Theater as an electronic music improviser (on synthesizers) over readings and dance by some of Italy’s leading performers.
+The experience was repeated in May 1997.